Maurice Amos: Life

 Amos was born on 15 June 1872 to Sheldon Amos, a legal academic, and Sarah Bunting, a political activist and the Lady Superintendent of the Working Women's College.
 Amos was educated by his mother and private tutors in France, Germany and England, until the family travelled to Australia in 1880 due to his father's health problems.
 Finding the country unpleasant they set out to return to England, but while passing through Egypt Sheldon Amos was offered the position of legal advisor to Lord Dufferin, which he accepted.
 The family stayed there until Sheldon's death in 1886, after which they returned to Europe to travel.

 In 1891, Amos matriculated to Trinity College, Cambridge to study history, before switching to moral sciences following a talk with Bertrand Russell.
 He was joint Secretary of the Cambridge University Liberal Club from 1892 to 1894, and one of the people he shared this role with was Russell.
 Gaining a first, he graduated in 1895, having won the Cobden Prize, and was called to the Bar by the Inner Temple in May 1897.
 Working as a conveyancing pupil in Lincoln's Inn, Amos found that the family income could not support him during his first, profitless years as a barrister, and applied to become an inspector in the Egyptian Ministry of Justice.
 To work in the courts there, Amos taught himself Arabic and gained the French licence en droit from the University of Paris in 1889.
 While working as an inspector he lectured at the Khedival School of Law in Cairo.
 For his work as an inspector, he was awarded the Medjidie, Fourth Class in 1900.
 In 1903 he was made a judge of the Cairo Native Court, and in 1906 was promoted to the Court of Appeal, where he sat for seven years until offending the British population of Cairo by acquitting an Egyptian accused of assaulting a British child.
 Retiring from the bench, he became Director of the Khedival School of Law in 1913, where he set up a postgraduate program.
 On 11 July 1906, Amos married Lucy Scott Moncrieff.
-The couple had two sons and three daughters.
+The couple had two sons and three daughters; Rachel, Margaret and Janet.
+Their grandson, Sir Thomas Legg was born to Margaret Amos and Stuart Legg.